psganduri/wdio-cucumber/README.md

 ?
 Where is your automation backend located? - On my local machine - Hit enter ?
 Which framework do you want to use? - Select > cucumber ?
 Do you want to use a compiler?
 (Use arrow keys) - select > Babel (https://babeljs.io/) ?
-Where are your feature files located? "./features/**/online_shopping.feature" ?
-Where are your step definitions located? "./step-definitions/*.js" ?
+Where are your feature files located?
+Hit Enter
+?
+Where are your step definitions located?
+Hit Enter
+?
 Do you want WebdriverIO to autogenerate some test files?
 (Y/n) n ?
 Which reporter do you want to use? - Use Space to select multiple - select spec and allure - Hit enter ?
 Do you want to add a service to your test setup?
 (Press <space> to select, <a> to toggle all, <i> to invert selection) - >(*) chromedriver